WuzgXY-GitHub/WuzgXY-GitHub/README.md

 Hi, I am WuzgXY, a student, and also an amateur localiser from China.
 I am also interested in Touhou Project.

+If not with sundry explanations, all my works are released into Public Domain.
+This means you do not need to ask for my permission to do anything to my translations and more.

 - 🔭 I’m currently working on localisation of Minecraft mods and more (if you want me to keep or create localisaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)) or directly message me via any social media
 - 🌱 I have basic knowledge of OOP but can not say that I know any language well
 - 💬 Ask me about anything [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)